Super blue blood moon dazzles some but blocked by cloud for others

 Peter Felhofer, president of the Northland Astronomical Society, said the moon would be a spectacular sight for those who did see it.

-He said in New Zealand the moon was technically not a blue moon because it occurs about 2.30am on February 1, but for the rest of the world it is.
-He said this might be splitting hairs, but there was still plenty to get excited about.
+He said in New Zealand the moon was technically not a blue moon because it happened about 2.30am on February 1, but for the rest of the world it is.

 ''It's particularly exciting that the lunar eclipse is happening on a super moon and the moon is expected to be anything from a deep red to purple, so it should be quite a sight for those who do see it."